 After I had an upper wisdom tooth extracted in January, my cheek and nose were swollen.
 My nose started running with yellow mucus that smelled.
 The same yellow stuff was coming out of the tooth socket, too.
-I returned to the oral surgeon, and she said that I have a small sinus perforation.
+I returned to the oral surgeon, who said I have a small sinus perforation.
 She prescribed Augmentin.
-The swelling went down, but after taking a CT scan, the surgeon said that the sinus was completely infected.
+The swelling went down, but after taking a CT scan, the surgeon said the sinus was completely infected.
 I finished a Z-pack, but some yellow draining is still coming out of the tooth socket, although it is not as bad as it was.
 My gums feel okay, a 3-4mm hole is left, and I feel slight pain and pressure in my sinus.
-Now I irritate the site with a rinse the surgeon prescribed and a saltwater rinse.
+Now I clean the site with the surgeon’s prescribed rinse and saltwater rinse.
 I use Flonase, too.
 Although I rarely am congested, I still feel sinus pain and pressure.
 Does it sound like the infection is improving, or should I visit an ENT?
 I’m anxious about needing surgery and sedation to correct this.
 Thank you.
 Kyle from GA

 Thank you for your inquiry and thorough description.
 Although Dr. Finley would need to examine your tooth and CT scan, some things about your situation are unusual.